PSG College of Arts and Science

-PSG College of Arts and Science (PSG CAS) is a College of Arts and Sciences in Coimbatore, Tamil Nadu, India.
+PSG College of Arts and Science (PSG CAS) is a college of arts and sciences in Coimbatore, Tamil Nadu, India.
 It was founded in 1947 by G. R. Damodaran.
+It was ranked 11th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

 History

 PSG College of Arts and Science was started in 1947 by the PSG and Sons Charities which was founded in 1926 by the four sons of P.S.
 Govindasamy Naidu.
-The college was affiliated to Madras University till 1978..
+The college was affiliated to Madras University till 1978.
+College Principal is Mehlam Rangwala.
 The college became autonomous and affiliated to Bharathiar University since 1978.
-It is one of the first Arts and Science college in Tamil Nadu to get the autonomous status.
+It is one of the first Arts and Science colleges in Tamil Nadu to get the autonomous status.
 The college was identified as a College with Potential for Excellence by University Grants Commission (India) in October 2005.
 It is one among 47 colleges in the country, 8 in the State and the only one in Bharathiar University.
-The college has been accredited at the FIVE STAR level by National Assessment and Accreditation Council (NAAC) and became an ISO 9001: 1994 certified institution in 2001 and subsequently an ISO 9001: 2000 certified institution since 2003.
+The college has been accredited at the 2.5 star level by National Assessment and Accreditation Council (NAAC) and became an ISO 9001: 1994 certified institution in 2001 and subsequently an ISO 9001: 2000 certified institution since 2003.

 Courses

-This institute offers 43 Undergraduate Programmes, 4 BVoc Programmes, 27 Postgraduate Programmes, 1 Five year Integrated Postgraduate Programme, 3 PG Diploma Programmes, M.Phil and Ph.D Programmes are offered in 25 Disciplines..
+This institute offers 43 Undergraduate Programmes, 4 BVoc Programmes, 27 Postgraduate Programmes, 1 Five year Integrated Postgraduate Programme, 3 PG Diploma Programmes, M.Phil and Ph.D Programmes are offered in 25 Disciplines.